Itinerary Map

 Day 12 - Friday 4 April 2025

-This morning, you will travel to Kyoto by coach, with a picnic lunch included along the way.
+This morning, we will travel to Kyoto by coach, with a picnic lunch included along the way.

 Overnight - Watermark Hotel Kyoto (or similar)